amcali/project-online-order/README.md

 ## Testing

-Manual testing was conducted, for which the scenarios may be found [here.](https://)
+Manual testing was conducted, for which the scenarios may be found [here.](https://github.com/amcali/project-online-order/blob/master/Sofias%20Pizza%20-%20Test%20Cases.pdf)

-The websit has been tested to work on mobile responsive devices.
+The website has been tested to work on mobile responsive devices.